The Great Broadway Paint off

 J.M.
 Barrie being bowled by Mary de Navarro. (aka Mary Anderson, who played many roles including Juliette at Stratford-on-Avon)

-What made the visit particularly interesting was the story told to me by the Volunteer at the Gordon Russell Museum in Broadway.
-(More about Gordon Russell in a future post) This is the story as I understood it:
+What made the visit particularly interesting was the story told by the volunteer at the Gordon Russell Museum in Broadway.
+This is the story as I understood it:

 The Russells restored the Lygon Arms in Broadway using Arts And Crafts architects.
 They also restored antique furniture.
-The son, Gordon Russell, became a leading designer of modernist Furniture and so advertised to passengers on the Cunard Line in order to attract the attention of rich American visitors.
-One, Henry T Ford, was interested, came to Broadway, staying at the Lygon arms.
-He asked for help to purchase a Cotswold Cottage.
-He was taken to nearby village Snowshill, where Ford bought a complete Blacksmith’s workshop, and shipped them back stone by numbered stone to Brentford on the Thames, then to the London Docks and across the Atlantic to set them up in a Museum in Michigan where they still are!
+The son, Gordon Russell, became a leading designer of modernist Furniture.
+He advertised to passengers on the Cunard Line in order to attract the attention of rich American visitors.
+One, Henry T Ford, was interested.
+He came to Broadway, staying at the Lygon arms.
+He was taken to nearby village Snowshill, where Ford bought a Cotswolds Farmhouse, complete with Blacksmith’s workshop.
+They were shipped stone by numbered stone to Brentford on the Thames.
+Then to the London Docks and across the Atlantic.
+Here.
+Ford set them up in a Museum in Michigan where they still are!

-Research suggests it’s a little more complicated, in so far as he purchased his first Cottage before coming to Broadway, but it still leaves a delightful story about American ideas of Quintessential English village life.
-More on this story here:
+Research suggests it’s a little more complicated, in so far as Ford purchased his first Cottage before coming to Broadway.
+But it still leaves a delightful story about American ideas of Quintessential English village life.
+For pictures see my post here.
+And for another look at the story look at this web site here:

 By the way, Frances Millet planned to return to the States on the Titanic.
-He was one of the 1500 who drowned, but a letter he wrote while on the ship was posted, probably in France and is on display in the Broadway Museum.
+He was one of the 1500 who drowned.
+A letter he wrote while on the ship was posted, probably in France.
+It is on display in the Broadway Museum (2023).

 Discover more from And Did Those Feet

-Subscribe to get the latest posts to your email.
+Subscribe to get the latest posts sent to your email.

 1. Very interesting!